 According to the Liberty Mutual Workplace Safety Index 2021, U.S. businesses spend more than 1 BILLION dollars a week on serious, nonfatal workplace injuries.
 Overexertion falls, and being struck by an object are some of the most common causes of workplace accidents.

 A Gallup study found that business units with engagement scores in the top quartile of Gallup’s employee engagement database have 70% fewer safety incidents compared with bottom-quartile units.
-That means a highly engaged workforce creates a safer workplace.
+That means a highly engaged workforce creates workplace safety.